Fulger19/Proiect-practic-Testare-Manuala/README.md

 The final project will be split into 3 sections: **1.
 Testing section**, **2.
 API Section** and **3.
 SQL section**.
-Testing will be done for: https://demo.guru99.com/V4/index.php API testing will be done for: https://www.aeries.com/solutions/demo, using the API documentation from here: https://support.aeries.com/support/solutions/articles/14000077926-aeries-api-full-documentation
-SQL testing will be done for: https://scoala89.invatamantsector3.ro/
+Testing will be done for: https://demo.guru99.com/V4/index.php API testing will be done for: https://developer.spotify.com/documentation/web-api SQL testing will be done for: https://scoala89.invatamantsector3.ro/

 Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench.